Mickey Mouse: Color films (1935–1953)

 In 1939, Mickey appeared in Mickey's Surprise Party, along with Minnie, with a new design, which gave him smaller, more detailed eyes.
 In 1940, Mickey appeared in his first feature-length film, Fantasia, which utilized his redesign.
 His screen role as The Sorcerer's Apprentice, set to the symphonic poem of the same name by Paul Dukas, is perhaps the most famous segment of the film and one of Mickey's most iconic roles.
 The apprentice (Mickey), not willing to do his chores, puts on the sorcerer's magic hat after the sorcerer goes to bed and casts a spell on a broom, which causes the broom to come to life and perform the most tiring chore—filling up a deep well using two buckets of water.
 When the well eventually overflows, Mickey finds himself unable to control the broom, leading to a near-flood.
 After the segment ends, Mickey is seen in silhouette shaking hands with conductor Leopold Stokowski.
 Mickey has often been pictured in the red robe and blue sorcerer's hat in merchandising.
 It was also featured into the climax of Fantasmic!, an attraction at the Disney theme parks.

-After 1940, Mickey's popularity declined until his 1955 re-emergence as a daily children's television personality.
-Despite this, the character continued to appear regularly in animated shorts until 1943 (winning his only competitive Academy Award—with canine companion Pluto—for the short subject Lend a Paw) and again from 1946 to 1952.
-In these later cartoons, Mickey was often just a supporting character in his own shorts.
-Pluto was instead used as the main character.

-The last regular installment of the Mickey Mouse film series came in 1953 with The Simple Things in which Mickey and Pluto go fishing and are pestered by a flock of seagulls.
+After 1940, Mickey's popularity declined as more comedically versatile characters like Donald Duck, Goofy and even Pluto surpassed him in popularity.
+Despite this, the character continued to appear regularly in animated shorts, thoùgh often relegated as a supporting character of Pluto.
+The last regular installment of the Mickey Mouse film series came in 1953 with The Simple Things, after which he appeared exclusively on television for decades.